 - It should be able to tackle some basic tasks beyond note-taking.
 I’m an active academic and student, and I need to be able to read .pdf files and e-books for my various projects.

 - It needed to be able to handle typing as well as handwriting.
 Ideally, the device could become my go-to travel companion and, alongside my phone, would fulfill all my technology needs.

-I figured that finding a device capable of handling all of these would be impossible and had nearly settled on a completely different device when the Supernote A6X drifted into my attention sphere.
+I figured that finding a device capable of handling all of these would be impossible, and had nearly settled on an entirely different device when the Supernote A6X drifted into my attention sphere.

 An e-ink device that does it all… with a great service team?